HugoBrisebois/spacegame/README.md

 # Space Explorer

-A 2D space exploration and base-building game made with Python and Pygame.
+A 2D space exploration made with Python and Pygame.

 ## Features

 - Explore a solar system with multiple planets
 - Smooth spaceship controls (mouse steering, W/S for thrust)
-- Land on planets and build bases
+- Land on planets and gather resources
 - Complete quests and gather resources
-- Tech tree and upgrades
 - Modern UI and menus

 ## Controls